Business of Medicine

 The Equal Employment Opportunity Commission (EEOC) made it clear in a recent press release that it is legal under federal law for employers to mandate that in-person employees receive COVID-19 vaccinations with only a few exceptions.
 Such exceptions include employees who are entitled to protections under Title VII of the Civil Rights Act of 1964 and those entitled to reasonable accommodations under the Americans with Disabilities Act (ADA).

 Healthcare organizations should be aware that some employees may have religious beliefs that are protected under Title VII which may prohibit them from receiving a COVID-19 vaccine.
 If an employee refuses a COVID-19 vaccination based on their religious beliefs, the healthcare organization should ask the employee to submit a religious accommodation request form.
-An example of a religious accommodation form can be found here.
 If there is an objective basis for questioning whether an employee has a sincerely held religious belief that prevents compliance with a COVID-19 vaccination mandate, a healthcare organization may request supporting documentation to confirm the employee’s religious beliefs without violating Title VII.

 Healthcare organizations should also be aware of the fact that some of their employees may have a disability which prevents them from receiving a COVID-19 vaccine.
 If a healthcare employee declines a COVID-19 vaccination because of a disability that is protected under the ADA (which includes pregnancy), the employee should be provided with a disability accommodation request form.
 The employer must then make a good faith effort to confirm whether the employee has a disability protected under the ADA that may exempt the employee from the vaccine mandate.